A Decade of Dylan

 You won’t have any concept of it now; maybe not until you’re an adult.
 I certainly had no concept of how much Nan loves me, until I had you.
 And that’s ok.
 But I hope one day you get to find out how it feels when all the sloppy song lyrics suddenly make sense.
 When ambition doesn’t so much fade as change.
 When envy disappears; because no matter what material things anybody has in this world; only you have this brilliant kid.

-Anyway, back to those women who told me during my pregnancy, just how I was going to feel about you…
+Anyway, back to those women who told me during my pregnancy, just how I was going to feel about motherhood.
+And about you…

 I hate to admit it; but they were dead right.
 It is different.
 For me anyway.
 The love I feel for you (and your brothers; before Jonah puts in a complaint to Social Services) is a whole different league.
 I’ve thought a lot over these past few weeks approaching your 10th birthday, about what it is that exalts this love above all others.
 And I think it’s as simple as this: